hhvm/hack-codegen/README.md

 ```

 ## Configuration
-You can configure some options such as the maximum line width, spacing and
+You can configure some options such as maximum line width, spacing and
 headers by implementing `IHackCodegenConfig` and passing an instance to
 `HackCodegenFactory`'s constructor.